seanrreid/ccs_curriculim_hub/docs/cohorts/cohort17/lectures/week2/day3/RESOURCES.md

 ## Videos

-The foloowing are videos from my friend Azam Sharp.
+The following are videos from my friend Azam Sharp.
 Azam is a former co-worker of mine, an excellent instructor, and a prolific video producer.
 I'm sharing a couple videos that I think are relevant for your current experience solving problems with code.

 * [Azam Sharp: Writing Clean Code - Functions](https://www.youtube.com/watch?v=X3PiBx9jO88)
     <br/>This tutorial is using the Swift programming language, but the principles he's covering apply to programming in general.